 The Asian Studies Program was established in 1981 to provide students with a multi-disciplinary approach to the study of Asian cultures and languages with a primary focus on China, Japan, and Vietnam.
 The program works across departments to bring together a wide range of courses and methodological approaches to area studies.
-We currently have approximately 30 undergraduate majors and approximately 80 to 100 students each term enrolled in both the Japanese and Chinese language programs.
+We currently have over 40 undergraduate majors and minors, and over 100 students each term enrolled in both the Japanese and Chinese language programs.
 Each year we send Tulane graduates to graduate programs and prestigious governmental and professional positions related to Asia.

 Read our Mission Statement.

 Currently we offer a Coordinate Major in Asian Studies, the requirements of which are two courses in an Asian language (students who demonstrate proficiency in an Asian language may substitute other Asian Studies courses) and seven additional courses within Asian Studies of either three or four credits.

 Students matriculating in 2014 and later can pursue a stand-alone Asian Studies major.

 The Asian Studies program organizes and promotes Asia-related events throughout the school year.
 Students and community members can obtain more information about these events by contacting the Director of Asian Studies and visiting the website of the Confucius Institute (http://tulane.edu/liberal-arts/confucius).

 Tulane students organize weekly Chinese and Japanese conversation practice clubs, open to anyone interested in maintaining or supplementing their language studies.
 Chinese Tutor Program coordinator: Huimin Xie (email@example.com).
 Kaiwa Club coordinator: Saeko Yatsuka-Jensen (firstname.lastname@example.org).

 Tulane University, Richard Marksbury, Asian Studies, 125 Gibson, New Orleans LA 70118 504-865-5555 email@example.com